Liquid Micronutrient Fertilizer for Every Need and Crop

 MicroLink™ liquid zinc fertilizer supports strong growth during critical stages.
 Zinc is needed for the production of enzymes and proteins which control the growth of stems, leaves, fruits, and seeds.
 A zinc deficiency will stunt crop growth noticeably, and restoring zinc can dramatically improve growth, plant health, and yield.

 Zinc deficiencies pose unique obstacles to growers and farmers.
 A zinc deficiency is not always visible, and when it is visible it can be easily confused with other issues.
-Moreover, when signs of a zinc deficiency appear, usually as stunted growth or yellowing between leaf veins, damage has already occured.
+Moreover, when signs of a zinc deficiency appear, usually as stunted growth or yellowing between leaf veins, damage has already occurred.
 In addition, adequate level of zinc may be present, but unusable to plants.
 This is why soil testing and tissue testing are important to diagnose a zinc deficiency.

 Our liquid zinc fertilizer is designed to resist ionizing in the soil, so it stays usable for plants.
 By directing applying zinc sulfate fertilizer with other nutrients, you can prevent zinc deficiencies from stunting future crop growth.